Literary anthologies, if they serve their purpose, should open up doors to the larger works of the writers featured within.

 The editors have done their homework.
-The obviously requisite writers, living and dead, are in here: Jonathan Raban, Timothy Egan, Emmett Watson, Betty McDonald, Richard Hugo.
-But they've picked up on others, past and present, who deserve a wider audience: Lydia Minatoya, Matthew Stadler, Peter Bacho, Monica Stone, John Okada and Josephine Herbst, who died in 1969 and hung out with Hemingway's Spanish Civil War crowd.
+The requisite writers, living and dead, are here: Jonathan Raban, Timothy Egan, Emmett Watson, Betty McDonald, Richard Hugo.
+And they've picked up on others, past and present, who deserve a wider audience: Lydia Minatoya, Matthew Stadler, Peter Bacho, Monica Stone, John Okada and Josephine Herbst, who died in 1969 and hung out with Hemingway's Spanish Civil War crowd.

 Donahue's informed introduction can make one wince at times.
-Once again we're confronted with the specter of Seattle putting its "provincialism" behind it to produce a body of literature that has joined New York, San Francisco, Chicago, Boston, etc. "as one of the nation's great literary cities."
-At least he didn't say "world class."
+Once again we're confronted with the hoary chestnut of Seattle shedding its "provincialism" as it produces a body of literature, Donahue writes, that has joined New York, San Francisco, Chicago, Boston, etc. "as one of the nation's great literary cities."
+At least Donahue didn't bring up "world class."

-"Reading Seattle" is best read without worrying about reputation.
+"Reading Seattle," like enjoying Seattle, is best negotiated without worrying about reputation.

 Some excerpts present situations that just happen to take place in Seattle.
-The strongest chapters give us the touch, smell, look and feel - the sheer physicality - of the city.
+The strongest chapters give us the touch, smell, look and feel - the sheer physicality - of this place.

-The Archie Binns and Murray Morgan chapters, with their sinewy, Hemingwayeseque prose, deliver the Seattle of the 1940s and 50s to the reader's five senses.
+The Archie Binns and Murray Morgan chapters, with their sinewy and Hemingway-eseque prose, deliver the Seattle of the 1940s and 50s to the reader's five senses.

-The Jonathan Raban chapter from "Hunting Mr. Heartbreak" stands out for its excellence, frankly, like Mount Rainier from the rest of the Cascades.
-Seattle, writes the newly arrived Brit, "looked like a free-hand sketch, from memory, of a sawmill owner's whirlwind vacation in Rome and Florence."
+The quality of the Jonathan Raban chapter from "Hunting Mr. Heartbreak" stands out, frankly, like Mount Rainier from the rest of the Cascades.
+Seattle, writes the newly arrived Brit, "looked like a free-hand sketch, from memory, of a sawmill owner's whirlwind vacation in Rome and Florence.

 "It was something in the disposition of the landscape," Raban continues, "the shifting lights and colours of the city.
 Something.
 It was hard to nail it, but this something was a mysterious gifting that Seattle made to every immigrant who cared to see it.
 Wherever you came from, Seattle was queerly like home."

-While Raban finds Seattle "pliant," David Guterson, recalling his childhood, found the place somewhat sinister.
+While Raban finds Seattle "pliant," David Guterson, recalling his Seattle childhood in "Seattle's Son," found the place somewhat intimidating.